slerman12/Help-me/2-Opposing-views.md

 ### Hospitalization

+I was still doing all my yoga and meditation regimen there.
+I also remember sharing some of my food with Lily, since my mom, uncle, aunt, and even cousin were bringing in my Paleo diet food, which I ate instead of the hospital’s unhealthy processed type food, and which helped with my cognition and eczema.

+Amid meditation, yoga, and a Paleo diet, I was being inoculated against my will with floodbaths of benzos, as if *that* was the missing ingredient.

 Lily was 24 when we met, a year older than me.
 While I was there, we played Guitar Hero with our friend Hudson and another guy.
-I got her to do yoga, since I was still doing all my yoga and meditation regimen there.

-My mom was even bringing in my Paleo-diet food as a substitute for the food the hospital had, that I shared with Lily as well since she really liked that food, and the hospital had no real substitute for the processed drug they served out.
-Amid meditation, yoga, and a Paleo diet, I was being inoculated against my will with floodbaths of benzos, as if *that* would be the kilotonne-feather that heals the camel's back.

-While she and I were in the hospital, our third companion was Hudson.
-When I was being discharged, he wrote me this long letter that included the line, "I hope you remember me when your an Icon of the world."
-He was electroshocked weekly during my stay there for depression, electrovolts of lightning in an electric chair for depression.
+When I was being discharged, Hudson wrote me this letter.

 <p align="center">
 <img width="300" alt="Screenshot 2024-03-12 at 8 10 34 PM" src="https://github.com/slerman12/Detective-Sam/assets/9126603/d5414cba-2012-42f9-b516-f06dd8760cad">
 </p>

-It's amazing he could write at all after the electrocution they put him through.
-I guess pharmaceuticals didn't seem sufficiently crucial to the core of his depression that they believed hooking him up to a car battery would make more sense.

-I was being brain damaged and chemically waterboarded, little did I know — actually quite a lot, since I made the case articulately.
+He was electroshocked weekly during my stay there, which by all accounts should’ve been *after* the 19th century, for depression, electrovolts of lightning in an electric chair for depression, after which I’m impressed he was able to write at all.
+I guess if the core of a person’s depression isn’t “lack of pills,” the evidence-backed next step is to try and jumpstart his happiness with a car battery.

+Meanwhile, I was being chemically waterboarded and brain damaged via benzos, but who could’ve predicted that?
+Oh wait, I did, because I made the case articulately to my psychiatrists about why I wanted them to wean me off from the pills, which I took since they told me they would have to get a court order otherwise.
+I probably should’ve called that bluff, since they had no basis that they knew about, nor any basis for benzos, period.

-My friend Jeremiah, someone so kind it's not even funny, told me the university-hospital police officers held him down and choked him for trying to escape, tackled and pinned him down violently on pavement, and that his medications once caused him to have a seizure, which benzos are known to do.
+My friend Jeremiah, someone so kind it's not even funny, told me the university-hospital police officers held him down and choked him for trying to escape, tackled and pinned him down violently on pavement.
+Benzos once caused him to have a seizure.

 Finally, Mobi.
 He actually braided Lily's hair, I later found out.
 Mobi was 16, also prescribed benzos like I was, but he was there for years, a kid.
 This is the part I can't even believe as I write: he was in there for drug problems and addiction.
 No wonder, they'd been giving him benzos for 2 years at that point, on and perhaps-sporadically-off, from the age of 14.
-Acclimating to benzos, one's brain is going to feel deprived of GABA and will want drugs.
-Benzos are a hard drug, and are addictive.
+Acclimating to benzos, one's brain is going to be deprived of GABA and will want drugs.
+Benzos are a hard drug, and are as addictive as any hard drug.
 He was a 16-year-old drug addict, and they kept institutionalizing him for his drug issues and prescribing daily benzos.

-He was intelligent and respectful and well mannered.
+He was intelligent and kind.
 There is no way he should've been in the hospital.
 He could've been a revolution leader or some shit.

-The next part of the story conveys some of my trauma, and it's goun be hard to write about.
+The next part of the story conveys some of my trauma, and issa be hard to write about.

 ### My trauma